leomorpho/chatbond/README.md

-# chatbond
+# Chatbond
-A proof-of-concept for a mobile app to improve intimate relationships through daily questions
+A proof-of-concept for a mobile app to improve intimate relationships through daily questions.
+This app was created as part of a learning experience.
+I had very limited frontend experience and wanted to learn Flutter.
+By deploying this app to production for close friends and family, I also learned CI/CD and devops principles, as I initially deployed it with `docker swarm` but eventually settled `docker-compose` as a sufficient solution (I didn't need any crazy dynamic scaling).

 The app contains 3 separate repos: